 - Avoid weekends at ALL COSTS

-Time Your Visit Right
+Timing My Visit Right

 The Abundance of Attractions

-Disney is definitely not short on the variety of rides available, and the first ride we stopped by was the Star Wars themed ‘Star Tours: The Adventure Continues’, currently a specially limited attraction running through to 15 March 2018.
-Featuring the likes of Star Wars icons such as C3P0, R2D2 and the most recent addition to the droid gang – BB8.
+Disney is definitely not short on the variety of rides available.
+The first ride we stopped by was the Star Wars themed ‘Star Tours: The Adventure Continues’.
+In past iterations, it has featured the likes of Star Wars icons such as C3P0, R2D2 and the most recent addition to the droid gang – BB8.
 After a short 20 minute wait, we picked up our space-age 4D glasses and locked in our seat belts to brace ourselves for our adventure across the stars.
-The ride is both thrilling and believable from its recreation of the G-forces of entering hyperspace, to its jolts and jars as your steer and evade your way through several planets and escaping the clutches of Kylo Ren’s use of the force and his deadly First Order.
+The ride is usually thrilling and believable from its recreation of the cosmos environment.
+From the gravitational forces of entering hyperspace, to its jolts and jars as your steer and evade your way through several planets.
+Your senses take an adventure through Lucas’ multidimensional universe.

-After the lights dimmed, we were greeted by a cell shaded version of Stitch, autonomously animated and vocalised by very intuitive technology and algorithms.
+After the lights dimmed, we were greeted by a cell shaded version of Stitch.
+He appeared to be autonomously animated and vocalised by very intuitive technology and algorithms, almost AI like in nature.
 Although the entire dialogue is in Japanese, for those of you with at least an intermediate grasp of the language should find this a hoot.
-Stitch is extremely cheeky and quick-witted, identifying people with his camera and introducing himself in his attempt to befriend the audience.
-His range of comedy is hilarious as he toys with the audience, teasing and backtracking to certain members is a bunch of laughs and was definitely a highlight of the day!
+Stitch is extremely cheeky and quick-witted, identifying people with his camera and introducing himself on the fly.
+He attempts to befriend the audience in every humorous way he can.
+His range of comedy is hilarious as he toys with many of the visitors.
+His teasing and backtracking to certain members is a bunch of laughs and definitely a highlight of the day!

-Of course, no real animals are used in this attraction, but the animatronic creations that sit in their place are amusing enough to entertain for the short-lived journey.
-On the way, you can see a variety of displays, including fun bathing and water squirting Elephants, dancing tribes of natives in their natural habitat, monstrously long Pythons hanging from trees, hungry Hippos surfacing from the water, manic Monkeys and more.
+Of course, no real animals are used in this attraction.
+Although, the animatronic creations that sit in their place are amusing enough to entertain for the short-lived journey.
+On the way, you can see a variety of displays, including fun bathing and water squirting Elephants, dancing tribes of natives in their natural habitat.
+Additionally, there are monstrously long Pythons hanging from trees, hungry Hippos surfacing from the water, manic Monkeys and more.

 A Very Disney Christmas to You!